rioki/learn-to-program-with-javascript/1-fizzbuzz.md

 In this program we create a variable `i`, this will be our counter, or index.
 Remember math, where the count variables i, j and k are used?
 We programers do the same thing.
-Normally we take care to name our variables something sensible, but i, j, and k are automatically assumed to tbe counters.
+Normally we take care to name our variables something sensible, but i, j, and k are automatically assumed to be counters.

 We set i to 1, since the first value we need to output is a 1.